 Missouri's Saint Francois Mountains

-I somehow brought the wrong map for these travels, so I headed kind of blindly into southeast Missouri just awaiting a familiar point of reference.
+I headed kind of blindly into southeast Missouri - without a relevant regional map - just awaiting a familiar point of reference.
 That reference appeared in Fredericktown, and it was under an hour’s drive from there to the Bell Mountain Wilderness.
 I loaded my backpack with a day's supply of food and water at the trailhead, and then I disappeared into the wilderness.
 The elevation change here is naturally minimal; around 600 feet of gain lies between the trailhead and highest point.
 But the trail is still a nice climb to the Bell Mountain Loop Trail junction, and it yields pleasing scenes.
 None were more visually attractive to me than the igneous glades common to this area.
 These random grass meadows were naturally clear of forest because of exposed igneous rock.
 When the sun would shine through a gap in the clouds, it really made these rocks stand out to the naked eye in shimmering purple, so I grabbed one as a souvenir.

 The loop itself is about eight miles after the two-mile approach, and it tours interior crests and dips of the forest on top of Bell Mountain.
 The trail was a rustic path obstructed by a few fallen trunks and patches of overgrowth, but I liked the accompanying undeveloped feel.
 I followed it clockwise past Joes Creek through hearty forests of oak, hickory and elm.
 The highpoint of the mountain rests on the backside of the loop, beside a ridge with sweeping views over the Shut-In Creek valley.
 The edge of the ridge is also bordered with more of the spacious purple granite meadows I saw on the approach.
 To my misfortune, a backcountry campsite on the edge was already occupied by the only other hiker I saw on Bell Mountain, but I found another site in the nearby forest and rested for the night.